JoGorska/mileage-tracker/README.md

   - go back to "drive"
   - put in start and destinaton

-This workflow requres too many steps - need to improve on this This workflow requires the driver to juggle beetween google maps and Tank website and the work app that tells him the next address.
+This workflow requires the driver to juggle beetween google maps and Tank website and the work app that tells him the next address.
+This workflow required too many steps, after speaking with my mentor Felippe Souza Alarcon I decided to rebuild the drive view completly.

-This workflow makes sure that driver:
-  - adds each journey to database (because he puts the address in Tank website instead of google maps)
-  - currently the driver needs to open work app - look up destination address and type postcode to google map.
-  - with Tank website he needs to type the address and it allows him quickly to add the journey to database and get transfered to maps
+I dropped the map view as it has not been bringing any value for a driver / mobile phone user.
+The driver needs an interactive map in a google maps app, not a display javascript area inside a website.

+Workflow version 2.
+App can be used for every day recording or recording past or future journeys:
+- log in
+- go to "drive"
+- put in start and destination of the jouurney
+- press "Drive!"
+- you can see the journey you just saved in orange fonts and a link to google maps, if you need to use your phone as sat nav
+- the form is set up with the start of journey so you only need to put in the next journey's address
+- press "Drive!" again for the next journey

 Because the Tank website forces the user to regular use every day during the whole shift - it can be a good platform for:
-  - trafficc messages
+  - trafficc alerts
   - in work messages
   - tracking employer's progres in mileage reporting
   - advertising (if app is to be used commercialy)

-Database:
-  - each journey is saved as seperate position with start and destination saved with the distance.

-Workflow 2
-  - if drived didn't put in mileage for a particular day - needs to put in mileage in bulk

-Workflow 3
-  - if driver has checked their daily report and realises he forgot to add one destination in the middle of the route.

-## Workflow decisions

-I dropped the map view as it has not been bringing any value for a driver / mobile phone user.
-The driver needs an interactive map in a google maps app, not a display javascript area inside a website.

-I have simplified the Drive View.

-1. user clicks on drive on nav bar
-2. user uses date picker to choose date of the journey
-3. user types start and end address
-4. user clicks button GO
-5. user gets transfered to Drive Next view
-  -  with the accordeon of the current journey with a button to google maps app
-  - with form to input next journey - pre filled on journey_start side
-  - with a list of all journeys for this date.

 ### User Stories